Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 Making, and then wearing, this Crown of Thorns bracelet through the Lenten season, will be a reminder of Jesus' love for us and the extreme length, dying on the cross, that He went through proving this love.
 You'll find the tutorial for making this bracelet at lovetoknow crafts.

-7. Make a Prayer Journal
+7. Prayer Journal

 You'll find the printable templates for making this outstanding prayer journal at the MOTHER’S niche site.
 This is a great Lenten project to start at the very beginning of Lent and continuing until Holy Saturday.